Single-Particle Universality of the Many-Body Spectral Form Factor

 where the $\theta_i$ are quasienergies of a random $L\times L$ CUE unitary, $X_i$ and $Z_i$ are Pauli matrices, and we have used periodic boundary conditions~\footnote{For the purpose of numerical applications, the reader should note that eigenvalue solvers often report results in a prescribed order, e.g., extremal eigenvalues first.
 In the presence of interactions, permutation invariance of sites should be enforced by hand and we have done this by randomizing the quasienergy order following each unitary diagonalization.}.
 We parameterize the couplings as

 At the non-interacting point $\tau=0$, the KIM has the SFF~\eqref{eq:ExactSFF} and grows exponentially in time.
 For $\tau =1$, Ref.~\cite{Bertini2018} has studied $\mU_{\text{KIM}}$ without introducing correlations among the $\theta_i$ and argued that it is maximally chaotic.
-In the strongly interacting regime, correlations among onsite potentials are irrelevant and we expect to see $t$-linear growth of the SFF.
-More precisely, the SFF with $\tau=1$ is well-described by the many-body COE, for which the SFF is known exactly,
+In the strongly interacting regime, correlations among $\theta_j$ are irrelevant and we expect $t$-linear growth of the SFF.
+More precisely, the SFF with $\tau=1$ is described by the many-body COE, for which the SFF is known,

-In contrast to our result~\eqref{eq:ExactSFF}, this SFF grows approximately linearly in $t$ and a scaling collapse is obtained by rescaling $t\to t/t_H$ and $K(L,t)\to K(L,t)/t_H$.
+In contrast to our result~\eqref{eq:ExactSFF}, this SFF grows linearly in $t$ and a scaling collapse is obtained by rescaling $t\to t/t_H$ and $K(L,t)\to K(L,t)/t_H$.

 Fig.~\ref{fig:KIM_SFF} highlights the crossover from the one-body CUE to the many-body COE as $\tau$ increases from 0 to 1.
 For small $\tau$, the SFF closely tracks the exact solution~\eqref{eq:ExactSFF}, suggesting that the one-body CUE behavior survives against small perturbations.
 For larger interactions, $\tau\gtrsim 0.5$, the SFF first grows exponentially over a narrow time window before approaching and following the many-body COE curve.
 For the maximally chaotic case $\tau=1$, the SFF closely follows the many-body COE following initial transients, which is consistent with Ref.~\cite{Bertini2018}.
 In the intermediate regime $\tau=0.6$, the SFF exhibits a short-time peak at $t\sim t_H^{(1)}=L$, which could be interpreted as a competition between the single-particle exponential ramp and the approach to the many-body COE universality.
 These results suggest that the exponential growth of the SFF is robust to the introduction of interactions on sufficiently short time scales and serves as a persistent signal of single-particle chaos.